Meiryi/gmod-osu/README.md

 Simply drop it into your addons folder and that's it

 Note: I don't suggest messing with score system, your score might won't be accepted by server if you modified any part of score system

+# For developers
+This is actually poorly written, I'd suggest you take the necessary part and start from scratch